Parking on the integers: Further questions

 \section{Further questions}

 There is still a gap between the upper and lower bounds in Theorem \ref{thm:p=1/2}.
-Following the conjecture presented in \cite{Junge-seminar}, we also believe that the upper bound gives the right order $t^{3/4}.$
+Following the conjecture presented in the seminar by \cite{Junge-seminar}, we also believe that the upper bound gives the right order $t^{3/4}.$

 It would be interesting to know what happens in higher dimensions, where the problems seem to become more difficult and are likely to require additional ideas.
 It is also natural to ask what happens in other lattices: for example, are there analogous results to Theorems \ref{thm:p=1/2} and \ref{thm:p<1/2} that hold for the hexagonal lattice?
-We remark that Damron, Gravner, Junge, Lyu and Sivakoff \cite[Open Questions 1 and 2]{DGJLS} have conjectures here (which we believe to be true).
+We remark that \cite[Open Questions 1 and 2]{DGJLS} have conjectures here (which we believe to be true).
+Indeed recently \cite{JJLS} gave an elegant proof of a lower bound for the continuous time-based parking process.
+Their methods work for the discrete time-based parking process and should also work more generally in other settings.
 Finally, what can we say for more general jump distributions?
 We conjecture that if the increments of the random walks $X^i$ on $\bZ$ are bounded, then Theorems \ref{thm:p=1/2} and \ref{thm:p<1/2} should still hold.
 Although similar methods could work, one would have to be careful about specifying parking places for cars (as in the parking strategy $T$ in Section~\ref{sec:p=1/2upper}) as cars might jump over them.